rolasotelo/pinata-project-web/src/slides/mexico.md

 ![map](https://rolasotelo-portfolio.s3.amazonaws.com/Czech_Republic_Mexico_Locator.png)

 #### United Mexican States 🇲🇽
 United Mexican States is the official name of the country.
-But I don't like it.
-I prefer Mexico.
+But I don't like it. **I prefer Mexico**.
 I think most Mexicans prefer Mexico.

 #### Some facts and numbers about Mexico 📊
 * ・We are organized in 32 states 🗺️